If you are in the retail industry, particularly in management, you may be curious about what the Dollar Tree store manager salary is.

-According to Glassdoor, store managers for Dollar General earn a mean base pay of $40,115 per year.
-Additional pay runs on average at $3,600.
+According to Glassdoor, store managers for Dollar General earn a mean base pay of $46,318 per year.
 As shown by these figures, Dollar General managers make less than those employed at Dollar Tree.

-Family Dollar, another player among the discount variety stores, pays its store managers a median yearly salary of $43,855.
+Family Dollar, another player among the discount variety stores, pays its store managers a median yearly salary of $46,292.
 As is the case when compared to Dollar General, the Dollar Tree store manager salary ranks higher than that paid to Family Dollar store managers.

 Looking to Become a Dollar Tree Store Manager?